godot-rust/gdnative-book/src/faq.md

 **Question**

 I have a method that takes an argument `my_object` as a `Variant`.
-I know that this object is actually another native script, i.e., it is backed by some Rust data structure, called say `MyObject`.
+I know that this object has a Rust native script attached to it, called say `MyObject`.
-How can I convert the `Variant` to the underlying Rust type?
+How can I access the Rust type given the Variant?

 **Answer**

-This conversion can be accomplished by casting the `Variant` to a `Ref`, obtaining the underlying `RefInstance`, and mapping over it to access the Rust data type:
+This conversion can be accomplished by casting the `Variant` to a `Ref`, and then to an `Instance` or `RefInstance`, and mapping over it to access the Rust data type:

 ```rust
 #[godot::methods]